SAVE THE MEADOWS

 Choose your action!

-Join the movements, create an action, contact your councilperson, the Mayor’s office, and your state representatives.
+Join the movement, create an action, contact your councilperson, the Mayor’s office, and your state representatives.
 Your voice matters!
 Tell them why you believe the FDR Masterplan must be revised!
 Phone numbers & emails are available here under action #3.

 The development and privatization of our public lands is out of control.